02.08.2017 | Hamburg

 Tel.: +49 40 6461 3179

 Founded in Germany in 1949, today the Otto Group is a globally operating retail and services group with around 49,750 employees.
 The Group includes 123 major companies and is present in over 30 countries in Europe, North and South America and Asia.
 Its business activities are grouped into three segments: Multichannel Retail, Financial Services and Service.
-In the 2016/17 financial year (to 28 February), according to preliminary calculation the Otto Group generated turnover of 12.5 billion euros.
+In the 2016/17 financial year (to 28 February), the Otto Group generated turnover of 12.5 billion euros.
 It is one of the world’s largest online retailer.
 E-commerce, catalogue sales and over-the-counter retail form the three pillars of the Otto Group’s Multichannel Retail strategy.
 Its worldwide corporate activities, numerous strategic partnerships and joint ventures provide the Otto Group with excellent opportunities to transfer know-how and leverage areas of synergy potential.
 Group companies operate largely independently, guaranteeing flexibility, customer proximity and optimum target-group appeal in their respective national markets.